Last updated on May 11, 2026

 The Commander Bundle comes with extra, format-focused perks.
 There’s guaranteed, Avatar-flavored prints of Arcane Signet, Sol Ring, and Swiftfoot Boots, and you get two out of a possible 10 Avatar reprints of Commander staples.
 And it’s not all scrubs, either: The Commander 2020 free spells are all reprinted, alongside one tutor in each color.
 That’s five guaranteed cards you’ll want for one Commander deck or another, whether you build from scratch or improve an existing deck.

-This isn't counting the potential value in the boosters themselves.
+This does not count the potential value in the boosters themselves.
 More Commander staples could appear if you pull one of the bonus sheet cards that feature art pulled from screenshots of Avatar: The Last Airbender.

 Commander’s Bundle vs. Normal Bundles

 Commander’s Bundles are more like Gift Bundles than normal Bundles.
-A Commander’s Bundle offers you a Collector Booster, like a Gift Bundle, but also five Commander staples (the guaranteed Sol Ring, Arcane Signet, and Swiftfoot Boots, plus two special Booster Fun cards).
+A Commander’s Bundle offers you the same lands and nine play boosters, plus a Collector Booster, like a Gift Bundle, but also five Commander staples (the guaranteed Sol Ring, Arcane Signet, and Swiftfoot Boots, plus two special Booster Fun cards).
 You also get a clickdown counter rather than the usual oversize spindown counters.

 Is a Commander’s Bundle Worth It?